 2. Diffused boundaries: These are also commonly known as unclear or enmeshed boundaries.
 People with diffused boundaries lack clear definable boundaries in their relationships.
-These people have a problem in defining who they are.
+In some cases, diffused boundaries happen when someone struggles to define who they are.
 This is where codependency happens, when one cannot make his/her own decisions for their well-being.

-Codependency is a term used to describe relationships where one partner is needy and depends on the other one when it comes to making decisions.
+Codependency is a term used to describe relationships where one partner is psychologically reliant on another person.
 Being co-dependent is where one partner plans his/her whole life around pleasing the other person.
 Conflicts arise in this scenario because of the unclear rules of the relationship; one person will feel like they are not being heard, or their needs are not met.

 People who use diffused boundaries often display the following traits: